 Directions:

-1. Preheat oven to 400 F. Grease a 24-cup mini-muffin tin (coconut oil spray works great) – I prefer to bake with food-safe silicone muffin tins, they rock.
+1. Preheat oven to 375 F. Grease 2, 24-cup mini-muffin tin (coconut oil spray works great).

 3. Stir in the chocolate chips or sprinkle on top (good job for the little ones).